telekom/testerra-xray-connector/README.md

 #### Other mapping implementations

-The `DefaultSummaryMapper` maps test methods to Jira Tests and classes to Jira test sets by their name, when no keys are present in the annotations.
+The `DefaultSummaryMapper` maps Java test methods to Jira Tests and Java classes to Jira Test Sets by their name, when no keys are present in the annotations.
 You enable that feature by passing the mapper in your `XrayResultsSynchronizer`.

 ```java
 public class MyXrayResultsSynchronizer extends AbstractXrayResultsSynchronizer {